aquaticrna/dynamatch/README.md

 This is pretty inefficient right now, as we're compiling the match form and evaluating it on every function call.

+Clojurescript support is also currently broken till I fix the macro layout to be cljs compatible.

 Also recur will likely not work as expected; hopefully we can get that eventually.